Polystyrene: Expanded polystyrene (EPS)

-Expanded polystyrene (EPS) is a rigid and tough, closed-cell foam with a normal density range of 11 to 32 kg/m3.
+Expanded polystyrene (EPS), commonly called "styrofoam", is a rigid and tough, closed-cell foam with a normal density range of 11 to 32 kg/m3.
 It is usually white and made of pre-expanded polystyrene beads.
 The manufacturing process for EPS conventionally begins with the creation of small polystyrene beads.
-Styrene monomers (and potentially other additives) are suspended in water, where they undergo free-radical addition polymerization.
+Styrene monomers (and potentially other additives) are suspended in water, where they undergo free-radical polymerization.
 The polystyrene beads formed by this mechanism may have an average diameter of around 200 μm.
 The beads are then permeated with a "blowing agent", a material that enables the beads to be expanded.
 Pentane is commonly used as the blowing agent.
 The beads are added to a continuously agitated reactor with the blowing agent, among other additives, and the blowing agent seeps into pores within each bead.
 The beads are then expanded using steam.

 EPS is used for food containers, molded sheets for building insulation, and packing material either as solid blocks formed to accommodate the item being protected or as loose-fill "peanuts" cushioning fragile items inside boxes.
 EPS also has been widely used in automotive and road safety applications such as motorcycle helmets and road barriers on automobile race tracks.

 A significant portion of all EPS products are manufactured through injection molding.
 Mold tools tend to be manufactured from steels (which can be hardened and plated), and aluminum alloys.
 The molds are controlled through a split via a channel system of gates and runners.
-EPS is colloquially called "styrofoam" in the United States and Canada, an incorrectly applied genericization of Dow Chemical's brand of extruded polystyrene.
+EPS is colloquially called "styrofoam" in the Anglosphere, a genericization of Dow Chemical's brand of extruded polystyrene.